 Costa Rica Food and Drink

-Sopa negra: Black bean soup with a poached egg in it.
+Sopa negra: Black bean soup served with a poached or hard-boiled egg.

-Coffee: Usually served black, or mixed half and half with hot milk.
+Coffee: Can be served black, with sugar or hot milk.

 Horchata: Sweetened rice milk, often flavoured with cinnamon and cloves.
 If it is made with barley, then it is known as Resbaladera.